manourez/tank-simulator/README.md

 The server will start on **port 3002** and automatically:

 1. ✅ Connect to SQLite database via Prisma
-2. ✅ Load tanks from database (seeded at 100% fuel)
+2. ✅ Load tanks from database
 3. ✅ Begin automated readings every 30 minutes
 4. ✅ Start SSE stream for real-time updates